 When I agree to use it, I have a mininum fee of $750 per log and some logs can be as much as $1500.
 (These are the ones that are too heavy for my tractor to lift.)
 But, I will have to be confident that you will get a lot more than that value from the slabs before I will attempt your log.
 Each chain costs $150 and most trees that grow in South Texas which are big enough to justify this mill, will have enough sand, grit and nails embedded in them to justify building a chain into the cost.
 If I have to use more than one chain, I will pass that cost on to you as well.)

 CAN WE COME GET YOUR LOG?

 Yes, we can come pick up your log.
 "Mater" has not found any mesquite trees in the Kingsville area that were too big for him to handle.
 Inside of Kingsville, we charge $100 per run to pick up your log that is already cut down and ready for pick-up.
+If your pickup requires a truck/tractor and a trailer it will cost more.
 We don't like to take "Mater" much farther than 30 miles from home and will charge extra to go more than 15 miles from home.
 (He's getting old and doesn't have air conditioning and I'm spoiled.)

 P.S.
 Please, make sure that when you send us to pick something up that the tree truly is big enough to justify the pick-up and the sawing fees.
 It's really frustrating when someone says they have a "Really Big" tree and we get there only to find out that it's all firewood barely large enough to square up into posts.
 The term "Really Big" is relative.